-A list of TAIs and, for each TAI, the S-NSSAIs and optionally NSI IDs supported by the AMF and 5G-AN and authorized by the NSSF for the TAI and a list of S-NSSAIs and optionally NSI IDs restricted per PLMN for the TAI.
+- A list of TAIs and, for each TAI, the S-NSSAIs and optionally NSI IDs supported by the AMF and 5G-AN and authorized by the NSSF for the TAI and a list of S-NSSAIs and optionally NSI IDs restricted per PLMN for the TAI.
+The NSSS indicates to the AMF that the S-NSSAI(s) are not available in the corresponding TAIs.